 It may take a few weeks for the yellow jackets to die out.
 The first few days, they will fill the jar with a nightmarish swarm of activity.
 You may notice them trying to enlarge the opening of their nest as well.
 If they are able to dig free and get out of the jar trap, don’t fret—and certainly don’t try to fix it during the day!
 Just come back after dark and mound a few more handfuls of dirt around the jar.

 Eventually, though it may take more than a month, all activity should literally die down.
-As we watched the drama unfold on our own trap, we noted that there were very few dead yellow jackets visible at the surface—we suspect that the living ones dragged the dead ones down for food.
+As you watched the drama unfold in your trap, you may note that there are very few dead yellow jackets visible at the surface—I suspect that the living ones drag the dead ones down for food.
 Even after the angry swarm has stopped filling the jar, give the trap a few more days before you remove it.
 Then in the evening, with a spade, fill in the hole to prevent future nest-building.

 Voila!
 You have now safely and effectively removed an underground yellow jacket nest with no fire, no pesticides, no exterminator bill, and no threat to your personal safety.
-On our homestead, it’s never fun to have to kill something-—even when that something is a yellow jacket nest that attacked my son—but we’re glad to know how to do it quickly, simply, and effectively.
+On the homestead, it’s never fun to have to kill something-—even when that something is a yellow jacket nest that probably gave you a few stings when you found it—but now you know how to do it quickly, simply, and effectively.
 With resourceful fixes like this in your back pocket, every homesteader can continue to solve daily problems with a bit of DIY ingenuity.